AyrtonFrieslaar/YouTubeShortsRemover/README.md

 The only purpose for this file is to store my personal notes on scripts I found potentially useful while researching methods to use in this project.
 There isn't much use for this file other than helping me keep a mental note of things I might use.

+I've added a function from someone who has done this exact project.
+After reviewing it he helped simplfy my code and make use MutationObserver correctly.
+I will attempt to cite the repo

 ### background.js
 As I understand it, background.js is used to respond to events that happen in your broswer(I might be wrong on this so another thing for me to review after this).
 I've added an event listener to check for any changes to the url of the browser that matches "/shorts/" so that you can be redirected away from the bad YouTube Shorts.